HOME › TEACHING › BIOLOGY & AI CURE

 Heath Blackmon

 Heath Blackmon is an associate professor and evolutionary biologist leading the Biology and AI CURE.
-He is testing the Drift Barrier Hypothesis by determining whether large genomes lead to higher rates of chromosome evolution.
-He is using a dataset of haploid chromosome numbers and sex chromosome systems spanning all of Metazoa.
+He is testing the Drift Barrier Hypothesis by determining whether large genomes lead to higher rates of chromosome evolution, using a dataset of haploid chromosome numbers and sex chromosome systems spanning all of Metazoa.

 This program is made possible by the generous support of Bonsall S. Wilton '72 and the Wilton CUREs Excellence Endowment.